-This data is also used to measure school against national standards and we work closely with secondary schools to ensure that they are able to build on the children’s prior learning.
+This data is also used to measure school against national standards and we work closely within our Trust and with local secondary schools to ensure that they are able to build on the children’s prior learning.
 As well as the attainment scores, we recognise the importance of the individual, and place just as much importance on the progress of each child in our school.

 KS2 Attainment Results

 National provisional % KS2 EXS+ 2023